ethangclark/r2v/README.md

 Functions defined in an observable come in two flavors: Actions, and Computed Values.
 Computed Values (like `activeUsers` above) are functions that return a value; their results are cached, and so calling a computed value in multiple places will only result in one evaluation (per set of parameters) until relevant values change.

-There are 2 important things about Actions: they are what you MUST use to modify state, and they MUST not return a value.
-Setters are auto-generated-actions.
+Actions are what you use to update state.
+They have 3 defining features: they are what you MUST use to modify state, they MUST be synchronous, and they MUST not return a value.
 Every time you call an action that updates state, better-mobx triggers rerenders on all `observer`s that reference any updated fields/subfields, and reruns all `reaction`s (explained below) that reference those fields/subfields as well.

 One important thing to note: actions may call other actions, and no rerender/reaction will occur until the outermost action being executed as completed.
 So: this will cause 2 renders: `myObs.setFirstName('Ethan'); myObs.setLastName('Clark');`